R31Z/JS-questions-and-answers/Questions and Answers.md

 Negative Infinity is a number in JavaScript which can be derived by dividing negative number by zero.

 ## 24. What Are The Different Objects Used In JavaScript?
+JavaScript uses a hierarchical structure, applicable to all the objects created in a document.
+Following are the objects, used in JavaScript that shows the relationship of one object to another.